 We identify multiple opportunities in the social context of our school in which children can demonstrate respect.
 Teachers use the language of the definition of respect in conversation during their morning meetings and throughout the day.
 Faculty and children alike identify respectful behavior when it occurs during the day.

-A “Caught You” is an example of how we recognize and reinforce a character trait.
-Children are recognized by their teachers at our monthly Building-Wide Meetings who have demonstrated respect at high levels.
-Morning announcements provide thoughtful and provocative insights about respect as manifested in the real world so that others who have gone before them inspire our children.
+A caught you is an example of how we recognize and reinforce a character trait.
+Students are recognized by their teachers at our monthly building-wide meetings when they have demonstrated respect at high levels.
+Morning announcements provide thoughtful and provocative insights about respect as manifested in the real world so that others who have gone before can inspire us.

-Our Climate Committee has developed our current Greenvale Park Character Traits.
-They are always a work-in-progress.
-The traits are determined by what our faculty, staff, and parents feel are the relevant student needs.
+Our climate committee has developed a list of character traits, determined by what our staff and parents feel are the relevant student needs.
 We use survey data to determine the needs.
 Currently, they are: